DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.10.3 Risk response
   - **Risk response**: the formulation of a plan for each identified risk; for a given risk, you have a choice for a possible risk response:
     - **Risk Mitigation**: reducing risk, or risk mitigation, is the implementation of safeguards, security controls, and countermeasures to reduce and/or eliminate vulnerabilities or block threats
-    - **Risk Assignment**: assigning or transferring risk is the placement of the responsibility of loss due to a risk onto another entity or organization; AKA assignment of risk and transference of risk
+    - **Risk Assignment**: assigning or transferring risk is the placement of the responsibility of loss due to a risk onto another entity or organization; AKA assignment of risk and transference of risk. ❄️Insurance is a form of risk assignment or transference
     - **Risk Deterrence**: deterrence is the process of implementing deterrents for would-be violators of security and policy
       - the goal is to convince a threat agent not to attack;
       - e.g. implementing auditing, security cameras, and warning banners; using security guards